formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 the wrong data type for a property.
 Look at the output for what you passed and compare it with what you're allowed to pass.

+# formly-field directive validation failed

+You need to make sure that the field config for all of your fields is correct according the specification. apiCheck should print out something that helps you understand what this is.
+If it's not good enough, file an issue and I'll look and improving it!

 # You have specified properties for {context} that are not allowed

 Formly will warn you when specifying properties that are not allowed for a few things (fields or types for example).